projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 Architecture
 ************

-vUART is virtual 16550 uart implemented in hypervisor.
+A vUART is a virtual 16550 UART implemented in the hypervisor.
 It can work as a console or a communication port.
-Currently, the vuart is mapped to the traditional COM port address.
-Uart driver in kernel can auto detect the port base and irq.
+Currently, the vUART is mapped to the traditional COM port address.
+A UART driver in the kernel can auto detect the port base and IRQ.

 .. figure:: images/uart-virt-hld-1.png
    :align: center
-   :name: uart-arch
+   :name: uart-arch-pic

    UART virtualization architecture

-Each vUART has two FIFOs, 8192 bytes Tx FIFO and 256 bytes Rx FIFO.
+Each vUART has two FIFOs: 8192 bytes Tx FIFO and 256 bytes Rx FIFO.
 Currently, we only provide 4 ports for use.

 -  COM1 (port base: 0x3F8, irq: 4)